Skip to main content

 Entities

-Registration: first you, then your business
+Signup: you first, then your business

-3. Health data -- biological sex and date of birth (optional)
+3. Health data — biological sex and date of birth (optional)

 That last step is where the system branches.
-And the key question is: does your business have a tax ID separate from yours?
+And the key question is: does your business have a separate tax ID from yours?

 Tax separation: independent entities vs sub-entities